HIJRA: Funding and accountability

 HIJRA strives to operate efficiently and to minimize fundraising and administrative costs.
 In compliance with donor regulations, HIJRA allocates the bulk of funding to direct program costs allowing 5% for indirect expenditures.

 HIJRA receives funding from DFID and CIDA through its OXFAM partnership, the Common Humanitarian Fund and the Jolie-Pitt Foundation.
-HIJRA receives in-kind support from the World Health Organization (WHO), the United Nations Children's Fund (UNICEF) and the Rotary.
+HIJRA receives in-kind support from the World Health Organization (WHO), the United Nations Children's Fund (UNICEF) and Rotary International.

 The organization further works to ensure the appropriate use of funds and program development through representation on the Somalia Humanitarian Country Team (HCT) and in relevant UN clusters, consortiums and working groups.